fabpot-graveyard/dependency-injection/doc/04-Builder.markdown

 >       public function hasService($name);
 >     }

-The description of the services are done by registering service definitions.
+The descriptions of the services are done by registering service definitions.
 Each service definition describes a service: from the class to use to the arguments to pass to the constructor, and a bunch of other configuration properties (see the `sfServiceDefinition` sidebar below).